Indivd Insights

 Entrants who stay long enough to engage with product

+The third, and most consequential at this layer, is qualified visitors: entrants who stay long enough to engage with product.
+This is the true addressable audience for all floor decisions, from staffing to merchandise placement to zone layout.
 A store with high footfall, high bounce, and low qualified visitors is not a successful store.
 It is a corridor.

-Layer two: Zone-level conversion
+Zone-level conversion

 Once traffic quality is established, the question becomes: are qualified visitors converting, and where?
 This is where zone-level measurement creates its most immediate commercial value.

-The primary metric here is cross conversion to tills: for each zone, what share of visitors end up at the tills in the same visit?
-This is the physical retail equivalent of the add-to-cart-to-purchase rate in ecommerce — the most diagnostic stage in the funnel, and the one that reveals where commercial friction is concentrated.
+The primary metric here is cross conversion to tills.
+For each zone, what share of visitors end up at the tills in the same visit?
+This is the physical retail equivalent of the add-to-cart-to-purchase rate in ecommerce, the most diagnostic stage in the funnel, and the one that reveals where commercial friction is concentrated.

 RESEARCH GROUNDING

-Layer three: Strategic alignment
+Strategic alignment

 The third and most consequential layer addresses the question that most retailers cannot currently answer: are the visitors the store attracts actually the visitors the strategy is designed for?

 The gap between who a retailer thinks is visiting and who is actually visiting is not a philosophical question.
-It is a data problem — and it now has a data answer.
+It is a data problem, and it now has a data answer.

 Metric